Raster3D Frequently Asked Questions

 Windows

-Many thanks to Suhaib Siddiqi, who has contributed a set of Windows binaries for version 2.6c.
+Many thanks to Suhaib Siddiqi, who contributed a set of Windows binaries for version 2.6c.
+Preparing a Windows build of Version 3.0 is in progress.
+If you can help, let me know.

-The most recent version being distributed is Version 2.7b (20 Jun 2003).
-Here are the Release Notes.
+The most recent version being distributed is Version 3.0-3

 Raster3D is distributed with several utility programs (notably balls and rods) for creating input files directly from PDB format atomic coordinate files.
 You can read about these in the Raster3D manual.
 Other programs which are capable of generating files used by Raster3D include: